 Posts filed under “War/Defense”

+Every year, I avoid doing/writing anything on (or about) 9/11.
+I had my say in 2001 (mirror here).
 I hate the entire maudlin retrospective “event” each year: The roll call of lost colleagues and friends; the tragedy porn that the media rolls out; I especially detest the terror tourism down at the WTC site.
 But…Read More

 September 12, 2009 It has been two pensive days.
 Somehow the words won’t come.
 Difficult for me since I write 100 times a year.
 I sit staring at the keyboard.
 No words.
 Everyone is/was so busy with 9/11.
 Public moments of silence, ceremonies, TV filled with remembrances, talk shows, websites, commentaries, footage of planes and…Read More

 Doug Casey is chairman of Casey Research, and is a best selling author, international investor, and entrepreneur.
 He travels the world looking for exceptional opportunities in real estate and undervalued companies in the natural resource sector (precious metals, oil and gas and more).
 The author of four best selling books, his Crisis Investing was #1…Read More

 Yesterday, we looked at the costs of various one time events versus the bailouts.
 It took one year of bailouts to rack up the debt totals of 206 years of war, westward expansion, space exploration, etc. The chart we created omitted numerous conflicts (WWs, the Civil War, etc.) and I was curious as to actual…Read More